 2. Explore Rosario Beach and Rosario Head Viewpoint.

 The beach is very rocky, which actually ends up being a good thing.
 My kids love checking out all the different types of rocks and throwing them into the water, and I love the sound of the water makes as the waves go out- very relaxing and different from the sound the ocean makes on a sandy beach.

-3. Check out Deception Pass Bridge
+4. Check out Deception Pass Bridge and State Park

 If you are terrified of heights like me, maybe don’t walk on the bridge walkway with your little guys.
 You can drive over the bridge- my husband assures me it’s safe to do.
 Then head over to Deception Pass State Park, where you’ll get an awesome view from the ground near North Beach.